SchlossLab/Sovacool_OptiFit_mSphere_2022/README.md

-# OptiFitAnalysis
+# OptiFit: an improved method for fitting amplicon sequences to existing OTUs

 Benchmarking the OptiFit algorithm in [mothur](https://github.com/mothur/mothur).

-Find more details on how to use OptiFit and descriptions of the parameter options on the mothur wiki: https://mothur.org/wiki/cluster.fit/.
+Find details on how to use OptiFit and descriptions of the parameter options on the mothur wiki: https://mothur.org/wiki/cluster.fit/.

 ## The Workflow